 Using RFID built reader in a computer system, you can easily scan more than one asset without physically seeing them.

-In RFID Asset Tracking process, the RFID reader can get accurate scans even if it is kilometers away.
+In the RFID Asset management process, the RFID reader can get accurate scans even if it is kilometers away.

 With this technology, it is very easy for a person to get dozens of scans in just a few seconds.